 As characters in a fantasy series where mind control magic and shapeshifters exist, the mages of Avalon: Web of Magic never consider that the aforementioned phenomena are causing their friends' strange behavior.
 No, they just assume that their friends are being Jerk Asses, never figuring out the "if something is weird, it's caused by magic" rule.

-Arguably, The Limper in Glen Cook's Black Company could fit this trope.
-Even after the Company killed him twice, live through what seem at the end to be hundreds of attempts to kill them off, and sent the real Big Bad back into his hole in the ground, Limper still thinks he has a chance to kill them by following after them after they leave.
+The Limper in Glen Cook's Black Company fits this trope.
+Even after the Company: killed him twice, live through what seem at the end to be hundreds of attempts to kill them off, and sent the real Big Bad back into his hole in the ground, Limper still thinks he has a chance to kill them by following after them after they leave.
 Needless to say, he failed miserably, and he wasn't even up against the company at the time, just the people who decided not to go with them.

 The title character in Patrick Senecal's Aliss completely misses the fact that she's inhabiting an updatedAlice in Wonderland.
 When she actually speaks a line from Alice during the trial, she hasn't the slightest clue where it came from.
 By contrast, the Red Queen is fully Genre Savvy.

-None of the characters in the Twilight universe appear to have ever heard of vampires beyond referencing a few pop culture vampire tropes or (often-incorrectly researched) mythology.
+None of the characters in the Twilight universe appear to have ever heard of vampires beyond referencing a few pop culture vampire tropes or mythology.